sattvikpalta/doodledtodo/README.md

-## Doodled TODO
+## wattodo
 This is a todo list application built using JavaScript

 ## Project Specifications

-- Add tasks using Add Task button
+- Add todos
+- Right click to strike through a completed todo
-- Delete a specific task
+- Left click to delete a specific todo
-- Filter through the task list
-- Clear all tasks with Clear Tasks button
-- Save all todos in local storage
+- Store all todos in local storage

-The application is live on: https://sattvikpalta.github.io/doodledtodo/
+The application is live on: https://sattvikpalta.github.io/wattodo/